KevCaz/burningHouse/README.md

 ## Description

-This repository contain all the data, analyses and how to reproduce figures found in the articles *Our house is burning: discrepancy in climate change vs biodiversity coverage in the media* by Legagneux *et al.* DOI: 2BAdded.
+This repository includes the data, analyses and how to reproduce figures found in the article *Our house is burning: discrepancy in climate change vs biodiversity coverage in the media* by Legagneux *et al.* DOI: 2BAdded.

-We use a standard R package to:
+We have used a standard R package to:

-  1- efficiently assess the quality of our code (here we simply use `R CMD check`)
+  1- efficiently assess the quality of our code (here we simply use `R CMD check`);

-  2- readily share our code (see installation section)
+  2- readily share our code (see installation section).

 We however acknowledge that despite the form of a standard R package, the code presented is more a organized script that a package (*i.e.* functions included